JOTTMEDIA/jottmedia.github.io/content/en/blog/github-copilot-dein-neuer-ki-programmierassistent.md

 ## Conclusion

 To summarise, GitHub Copilot is a fascinating technology that could change the programming world forever.
 It offers developers valuable support, saves time and can significantly increase productivity.
-But despite Despite all the benefits, users should be aware of the potential risks and use the technology responsibly. responsibly.
+But despite all the benefits, users should be aware of the potential risks and use the technology responsibly.
 Whether for experienced programmers or beginners, Copilot is an exciting development that will certainly many exciting applications and possibilities.

 ### FAQs